 Add Facebook to your Kred profile and get your friends to register too.
 Then we can give Influence Points for your interactions on their wall, and you will receive more Kred!

-Kred has expended into the Blockchain world with NFT.Kred.
-We are rewarding 100 points per ETH worth of value in Tokens; 10 points for ERC20 transactions and 20 points for ERC721 transactions.
+Earn 100 points per ETH worth of value in Tokens; 10 points for ERC20 transactions and 20 points for ERC721 transactions.
 All other NFT actions, such as creating, buying, giving or receiving a token, also count towards your Score.

 Influence Scoring Distribution